mannylopez/TinyMoon/README.md

 # Tiny Moon

-__A small modular Swift Package to calculate the moon phase for any given date__
+__A tiny Swift Package to calculate the moon phase for any given date__

+More details to come